mseyfi/mseyfi.github.io/posts/LLM/FineTune/RLHF.md

     - If we set $\lambda=1$, the formula becomes mathematically equivalent to using the full return minus the baseline, $A_t=R_t−V(S_t)$ (low bias, high variance).
     - By setting $\lambda$ to a value like **0.95**, we create a sophisticated blend that is mostly based on the immediate TD-error but still accounts for the long-term consequences of an action in a stable, variance-reduced way.

 We need Advantage Estimation to solve the credit assignment problem.
-The simple advantage function (R−V(s)) is too noisy and high-variance.
+The simple advantage function $R_t−V(S_t)$ is too noisy and high-variance.
 Generalized Advantage Estimation (GAE) is the solution because it provides a stable, low-variance learning signal that still accounts for the long-term consequences of actions, leading to much more efficient and effective training.
 It has rightly become the standard for modern PPO implementations.

 ------